mazzeob/ECEn-240-301-grading/rubrics/labs/lab1.md

 - None if obviously the code doesn’t work.

 ```10) Paste a link to your video below (make sure the settings are public, so anyone can see it):```
-- 0 points if you can’t see the video.
+- 0 points if you can’t see the video. __YOU NEED TO LEAVE THEM YOUR EMAIL SO THEY CAN CONTACT YOU WITH A NEW VIDEO LINK__.
 Add the comment:
   > Your video is not public.
 Please email me (insert TA email here) with a new link to the video and I will grade it.
 (With a -3 point deduction).
   - -3 points if they resend the video.
 - 0 points if you can't see their name on the breadboard.
 Add the comment: